Diet or Exercise More Important

 • Practice mindful eating: Pay attention to your body’s hunger and fullness cues, and avoid emotional eating.

-• Seek support: Enlist the help of friends, family, or a professional (such as a registered dietitian or personal trainer) to keep you accountable and provide guidance.
+• Get support: Ask friends, family, or a professional like a dietitian or trainer for help.
+They can keep you on track and give advice.

 • Find a perfect weight loss supplement.

-Remember that achieving a healthy weight is a journey, and it’s essential to be patient and persistent in your efforts.
+Remember that reaching a healthy weight takes time.
+It is important to be patient and keep trying.

 Weight and health: understanding the connection